JoaccoG/JoaccoG/README.md

 ## 📝 About
-Software development enthusiast.<br>
+Hi!
+I'm Joaquín, Full Stack Developer.<br>
-Full Stack Developer.<br>
+As a passionate software developer, I'm always looking for new challenges to learn, grow and contribute to the programming world.<br>
-Started to get into the world of programming since 15 years old as a hobby with friends, developing a game server for people to join.
-When my friends and I got tired of the game we split up and I didn't program again until I was 21 years old during the COVID-19 quarantine.
-I started to self-taught and quickly fell in love with the world of software development.<br>Then I realized that this is what I want to do with my life.
+My journey started at the age of 15, when I developed a game server as a hobby with friends.
+Although we eventually moved on from the game, my curiosity for programming remained dormant until I turned 20, when I started to learn more and more about coding and rediscovered my love for software development.<br>

-Nowadays I find myself studying, reading and learning as much as I can about software.
+Now, I'm committed to pursuing this passion as a career and constantly expanding my knowledge by studying, reading and experimenting with new technologies.

 ## 👥 Socials